-Disclosure made within CIB: An employee may make a protected disclosure to his/her Line Manager in the first instance.
-If, however, the report relates to the employee's line manager, it will be referred to the Chief Executive, or, if the Chief Executive is the line manager, it should be referred to the Chair of the Finance, Audit and Risk Committee, marked Personal and Confidential, c/o CIB, George's Quay House, Townsend Street, Dublin 2.
+A worker directly employed in CIB may make a report to CIB's "designated person", the HR Manager in the first instance.
+If, however, the report relates to the HR Manager, it should be referred to the Head of Division, Corporate Services or the Chief Executive if the report relates to the Head of Division, Corporate Services.

+If a disclosure relates to the Chief Executive, it should be referred in writing to the Chair of the Finance, Audit and Risk Committee, marked Personal and Confidential, c/o CIB, Georges Quay House, Townsend Street, Dublin 2.